Richard-lau200/ECE740/README.md

 Download the CIFAR-10 and CIFAR-100 dataset from [here](http://www.cs.toronto.edu/~kriz/cifar.html).
 Unzip the file and move some to `./data/CIFAR-10/` and `./data/CIFAR-100/` seperately.

 ## 2. cd experiment

 `cd ./experiments/CIFAR-10/01234/` is the original folder which means the author regards label 0,1,2,3,4 as the normal label and others are anormaly.
+IfIf you want to do anomaly detection on the auto attack adversarial sample of CIFAR-10, you need to use the instruction `cd ./experiments/CIFAR-10/02468/` you want to do anomaly detection on the auto attack adversarial sample of CIFAR-100, you need to use the instruction `cd ./experiments/CIFAR-10/13579/`

 ## 3. training and testing